 LINK has decided that it takes no position on broad issues of constitutional change, and notes that the vast bulk of fiscal tools that might be used to environmental ends remain reserved to Westminster.
-We note the slow progress there towards using fiscal weapons, as in the modifications to Vehicle Excise Duty.
+We note the slow progress there towards using fiscal weapons, as in the modifications to Vehicle Excise Duty or fiscal measures applicable to the environmental consequences of air travel.
 We believe that vastly more can be done to tax the things that are destructive to our environment such as pollution and greenhouse gas emissions, as well as use fiscal measures (such as tax cuts and tax rebates) to incentivise positive environmental actions.